IMvision12/KerasFormers/docs/qwen.md

 Load the tokenizer / processor with `.from_weights(...)`, passing the **same** identifier you give the model, so its files match the checkpoint, e.g.
 `Qwen2Tokenizer.from_weights("hf:Qwen/Qwen2-7B-Instruct")` or
 `Qwen2VLProcessor.from_weights("hf:Qwen/Qwen2-VL-7B-Instruct")`.
-A release variant like `"qwen2-7b-instruct"` uses the family's shared tokenizer, and the bare `Qwen2Tokenizer()` / `Qwen2VLProcessor()` constructors fall back to a default Qwen repo.
+A bare variant like `"qwen2-7b-instruct"` uses the family's shared tokenizer, and the same `Qwen2Tokenizer()` / `Qwen2VLProcessor()` constructors fall back to a default Qwen repo.